MiSikora/laboratory/docs/qa-module.md

 ![Inspector](images/inspector_screenshot.jpg){: style="width:480px" .center }

 Inspector displays feature flags as cards and their options on chips.
 Active options of feature flags are marked with a highlight color.
 A local option of a feature flag can be changed by tapping on a chip.
 Chips that do not use `Local` sources cannot have their options changed.
-If a feature flag has multiple sources available, they can be switched from a drop down menu.

-Feature flags (including sources) can be reset to their default options with a button in an action bar.
+Feature flags can be reset to their default options with a button in an action bar.

 ## Configuration